Banja of Peja: Climate

 Based on the sea levels, its landscape and geographical location, Banja of Peja is characterized with medium continental climate.
 It has short winters, relatively cool and with much precipitation, whereas summers are hot, long, and quite humid.
 From all the climate elements, the air temperature affects the quantity of tourists most.
 The air temperature determines the length and quality of the tourist seasons; both winter and summer.
 The direction, density and the speed of wind affect the general climate in Banja of Peja, as well as most of the trends in tourism.
 Rainfall presents a motivating and determinate factor of these trends.
-Their character and distribution control the health-medical function and the recreational manifestation of the Bath and the entire tourist region of Metohija plain.
+Their character and distribution control the health-medical function and the recreational manifestation of the Bath and the entire tourist region of Dukagjini plain.

 History

 The curing properties of this bath have also been used by the Illyrians.
 This is shown by the archaeological relics found in Kosovo.
 In addition there were also discoveries of different baths and various water pipes constructed by the Illyrians.

 In the main water source, there are natural stone pools which have been used by Ancient Illyrians.